jss367/blog/_posts/2017-6-21-tensorflow-gpu-cuda.md

 This is my recommendation

 Install Anaconda like normal.
 It's a little annoying on Windows because of how paths work.
-If you are on windows, don't add it to the path environment in the setup window
+If you are on Windows, don't add it to the path environment in the setup window

 What you'll do is open Anaconda3 from the Start menu and ...